BananaAccounting/Germany/EÜRDossier/1_Accounting File EÜR and Anlagenspiegel/Readme.md

 **MwSt/USt-Konto** relates the corresponding MwSt/USt-codes (transaction cases) to the different VAT accounts, representing DATEV standard accounting procedures

 **2. MwSt/USt Kto (Kz)** For some cases, I provide in this additional column information about a second VAT booking (VAT account and corresponding Elster Kennzahl), which is implied in some of the DATEV tax codes.
+Banana user might also find this information helpful, as a reminder how to correctly book these kind of transactions.
-Typical invoices for this kind of transactions would only display net amounts excl. taxes.
+Typical invoices for these would only display net amounts excl. taxes.
 Therefore, in the VAT table, the attribute "1" is set in column **Art Betrag** for the relevant transaction types.
 In column **Nicht warnen"** the attribute is set to "ja" for some rows, so it would allow certain (necessary) bookings without error message. (-->More information on all this in section "Considerations on multi-digit DATEV code").

 ### ANL_REFERENCE.ac2
 is a template for Anlagenbuchhaltung.
 Structure, headers and groupings as well as sorting and names of the columns coorespond to the data structure proposed in the EÜR/DATEV/ELSTER systematics (eg. Sammelposten).
 Entries in Konto is aligned with EÜR_REFERENCE